House-to-house charitable collections, now more than ever, are an important source of income for local and national charities.

-During February and March the following charities have obtained a licence and are authorised to collect house-to-house collections in the local area:
+During April the following charities have obtained a licence and are authorised to collect house-to-house collections in the local area:

 As well as the authorised charities listed above, a number of national charities are also legally allowed to run a charity collection.
 The following national charities have informed us that they will be carrying out a collection in Richmondshire: